-You’ve probably started researching surgeons if you’re considering facial plastic surgery for the first time.
-There are a plethora of plastic surgeons out there offering the best-in-class facial procedures and innovative techniques to give you the best results possible.
-How do you know which one is right for you?
+If you’re considering facial plastic surgery for the first time you’ve probably started researching surgeons.
+There are a plethora of plastic surgeons out there offering first-rate facial procedures and innovative techniques to give you the best results possible.
+How do you know which surgeon is right for you?

 Most cosmetic surgeons will offer free consultations before you commit to any procedure.
 You may have only one consultation with a surgeon, or you may request a follow-up consultation before making a final decision.
-However, for the initial consultation, you should ask the same, thorough questions of each surgeon.
-This will help you compare them and make the best decision.
+Either way, in the initial consultation you should discuss the same, thorough questions with each surgeon.
+This will help you compare them accurately and guide you to make the best decision.

 Here are seven steps to prepare for your facial surgeon consultations: